bxparks/rpn83p/DEVELOPER.md

 make the `PRIM` function maybe 1.5X to 2X faster, without resorting to a completely different algorithm.
 But I suspect that the resulting code would be difficult to understand and maintain.
 So I decided to stop here.

+### Prime Factor Improvements

+For completeness, here are some improvements that could be made in the prime factoring algorithm:

+1. The `PRIM` function currently returns only the smallest prime factor.
+It must be manually called repeatedly to get additional prime factors.
+But each time it is called, the search the next prime factor restart at 2 and loop to sqrt(N).
+This is inefficient, because the search should have started at the *last* prime factor, since all candidates smaller than that number had already been tested.
+If another function was added that returned *all* prime factors of a number `N` (maybe call it`PRFS`), it could be implemented efficiently by restarting the loop at the previous prime factor.
+However, this new function would need support for vectors in the RPN83P app so that it can return multiple numbers as the result.
+Vectors unfortunately are not currently (v0.7.0) supported.
+1. The [Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem) tells us that the number of prime numbers less than `n` is `n/ln(n)`.
+Since we restrict our input to the `PRIM` function to 32-bit unsigned integers, the largest prime factor that we need to consider is `sqrt(2^32)` or `2^16`.
+That means that the number of candidate prime factors that we need to consider is `65536/ln(65535)` or `5909`.

+   We could pre-calculate those 5909 prime numbers into a table, consuming about 11818 bytes (using 16-bit integers), which is less than one flash page (16 kiB) of a TI calculator.
+The `PRIM` function would need to iterate only 5909 times through this table.
+In comparison, the current algorithm effectively increments through the candidates by 3, up to `2^16`, so about 21845 iterations.
+The lookup table method would be 3.7X faster, but would increase the app flash memory size by 11818 bytes (most likely another flash page, so 16 kiB).

+   I'm not sure if the increase in flash size is worth it, but the `PRIM` function could be made blindingly fast, finishing the toughest prime factorization problem in less than 9 seconds on a TI-84+.